 Will a Larger dBi Antenna Help You?

-If you are looking to increase distance than yes a larger dBi antenna will help.
+If you are looking to increase distance yes a larger dBi antenna will help.

 A larger antenna will not help with obstructions such as walls or trees.

-To get a better signal past obstructions WiFi boosters are a better option or a router with a high gain.
+To get a better signal past obstructions WiFi boosters are a better option.

 Things To Check First